cisco/mindmeld/source/userguide/dm.rst

 Next Steps
 ----------

 The concepts and techniques described above are exactly what you will use in coding the dialogue handlers you defined in :ref:`Step 4 <define_dialogue_state_handlers>` of the Step-By-Step Guide.
-Before you begin, study how Workbench blueprint apps implement the dialogue managers:
+Before you begin, study how MindMeld blueprint apps implement the dialogue managers:

  - :doc:`Food Ordering <../blueprints/food_ordering>`
  - :doc:`Video Discovery <../blueprints/video_discovery>`